 Named after one of the most significant art patrons of the 20th Century, Marguerite “Peggy” Guggenheim, Marguerite is a network of savvy and influential women working in the arts, all with a strong desire to support each other in their climb to the top.

-Marguerite strives to uphold Peggy Guggenheim’s confidence, ambition and vigour — her fearlessness and her recognition of the importance of surrounding yourself by fabulous, intelligent people to expand your own knowledge and network.
+Marguerite strives to uphold Peggy Guggenheim’s confidence, ambition and vigour — her fearlessness and her recognition of the importance of surrounding yourself by intelligent, generous people to expand your own knowledge and network.

-Through a series of inspiring, exclusive-feeling and most importantly fun events, Marguerite offers women the opportunity to meet, share ideas and build their careers in the art world.
+Through a series of inspiring, innovative and most importantly fun events, Marguerite offers women the opportunity to meet, share ideas and build their careers in the art world and beyond.

 Marguerite events are not about artificial networking.
 There are no corporate name badges, stale conference centres or soulless bars to meet in.
 We’re all about providing environments where women can feel confident and empowered amongst a support network of inspirational and intelligent women; enabling women to make meaningful connections through a shared passion.